Where all are welcome in God's love to

 What's happening at Pyoca?

-Updated: Sept.
+Updated: Dec.
 17, 2020

-Updated: Sept.
-16, 2020
+Updated: Dec.
+7, 2020

-Updated: Sept.
+Updated: Oct.
 16, 2020

 Pastor Respite Retreats

-Pyoca is on a path to re-opening our doors, beginning in mid-July.
-Our soft opening will start with overnight respite for Presbytery of Ohio Valley and Whitewater Valley Presbytery ministers and chaplains.
+We have had an amazing fall season welcoming pastors and their families to stay on-site at Pyoca.
+We will be continuing to offer respite stays to pastors into 2021 and are now booking throughout the winter and spring.
+Camp is absolutely beautiful in the wintertime, and what better time for respite than right after Advent and right before Lent?Respite stays are of no cost to pastors under the care of Whitewater Valley and Ohio Valley presbyteries, made possible through the generous support of both presbyteries.
 Each pastor (immediate family is welcome to join) will be housed in their own cabin, either the Poplar Apartment or Oak/Cedar cabins.
-Guests will be responsible for their own meals.
-Dates and cabins will be reserved on a first-come, first-served basis.
-Stays are of no cost to pastors, made possible with the generous support of both presbyteries.
+Dates and cabins are reserved on a first-come, first-served basis.
 Pyoca is following enhanced cleaning procedures set fourth by the CDC, and additionally, air purifiers have been installed in all cabins.
 Call Pyoca at (812) 358-3413 or email email@example.com for more details and to reserve your visit today.

 Updated: Dec.
 17, 2020